RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 * PrintToPdf()  - Prints to file with a Callback
 * PrintToPdfStream() - Prints and returns a `result.ResultStream` in a Callback
-* PrintToPdfAsync() - Runs async to create a PDF file and waits for completion
+* PrintToPdfAsync() - Runs async to create a Pdf file and waits for completion
 * PrintToPdfStreamAsync() - Runs async and returns a `result.ResultStream`

 All of the methods take a file or Url as input.
 File names have to be fully qualified with a path.
 Output to file requires that you provide a filename.